Northern Lights Trivia

 Correct Answer: Greenland

 Explanation: The Aurora Australis is the southern lights, found in the Southern Hemisphere.
-The aurora can sometimes be seen in regions such as southern Australia, Stewart Island in New Zealand and Ushuaia, Chile, at the tip of Patagonia.
+The aurora can sometimes be seen in regions such as southern Australia, Stewart Island in New Zealand and Ushuaia, Argentina, at the tip of Patagonia.
 However, unless standing at the South Pole, these lights will appear much fainter than their northern brethren.
 This is because the auroral zone only covers Antarctica, and to observe truly dazzling light displays, one must be underneath this band.
 The north auroral belt passes over northern Canada, Alaska, Scandinavia, Russia and Greenland, allowing for greater opportunity to see the lights.

 Photo Credit—Brad Josephs